muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 If you still want to read more about this topic have a look at [Running a Go Meetup](https://github.com/corylanou/go-meetup) or [25 Best Practices for Meetup Organizers](http://mikeschinkel.com/blog/25-best-practices-for-meetup-organizers/).

+Next to this many people sharing their experience in [the related reddit thread for this blog post](https://www.reddit.com/r/programming/comments/59bcka/lesson_learned_from_running_a_local_meetup/).

 ## You run a meetup?

 If you run a meetup or visit meetups on a regular basis, feel free to share your lessons learned in the comments.